Mastering the Purchasing Process: Everything You Need to Know

 By collecting data on suppliers over time, businesses can also benchmark performance, allowing them to identify top-performing vendors and those that need improvement.
 This process also supports a more data-driven procurement strategy, where decisions are based on past performance rather than assumptions.

-Challenges in the purchasing process
+Common challenges in the purchasing process

 Best practices for optimizing the purchasing process